amandabee/bingo/README.md

 DISCLAIMER: We wrote this code very quickly, and want to share it quickly, too.
 So there may be problems and pitfalls and can't take responsibility for it failing or causing any problems for you or your systems.

 Let us know if you use or improve on it!
 We're interested.
-Tweet @datanews, send us a pull request, or email jkeefe@wnyc.org.
+Tweet @datanews.